MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/using-floating-point-or-mmx-in-a-wdm-driver.md

 The 64-bit compiler does not use the MMX/x87 registers for floating point operations.
 Instead, it uses the SSE registers. x64 kernel mode code is not allowed to access the MMX/x87 registers.
 The compiler also takes care of properly saving and restoring the SSE state, therefore, calls to [**KeSaveExtendedProcessorState**](/windows-hardware/drivers/ddi/wdm/nf-wdm-kesaveextendedprocessorstate) and [**KeRestoreExtendedProcessorState**](/windows-hardware/drivers/ddi/wdm/nf-wdm-kerestoreextendedprocessorstate) are unnecessary and floating point operations can be used in ISRs.
 Use of other extended processor features such as AVX, requires saving and restoring extended state.
 For more information see [Using extended processor features in Windows drivers](floating-point-support-for-64-bit-drivers.md).

+Note: ARM64 in general, is similar to AMD64 in that you don’t need to call save floating point state first.
+However, code that needs to be portable to x86 on kernels may still need to do that to be cross-platform.

 ## Example